 Conceived as both an art museum and an open park, Tank Shanghai sets itself apart as a sanctuary for both people and nature.
 Open, accessible, and seamlessly integrated with the surrounding landscape, the project pays tribute to the site’s industrial past and seeks to dissolve conventional ideas of site limitations and demarcations.

-Together with a myriad collection of freely accessible public art installations, two smaller galleries are scattered across the park.
+Two smaller galleries are scattered across the park with a diverse collection of freely accessible public art installations.
 Wrapped in mirrored stainless steel, the Tanks’ Reflecting Gallery is secluded within the Urban Forest.
-A second, multipurpose Project Space, overlooking the river and a tree-lined reflecting pool, features a saw-toothed roofline that deliberately juxtaposes the curvilinearity of the tanks.
+A second multipurpose Project Space, overlooking the river and a tree-lined reflecting pool, features a saw-toothed roofline that deliberately juxtaposes the curvilinearity of the tanks.

 The design strategy employed to retrofit the five tanks varies according to the different programs housed within them.
 Tank 1 – a two-story live-house and bar – contains a drum-shaped inner tank with curving walls that improve the space’s acoustics for musical performances.
 Tank 2 – a restaurant – is organized around a circular central courtyard, on top of which rests a roof deck for alfresco dining.
 Tank 3 remains intentionally unchanged, with its original interiors offering a unique domed space for displaying large contemporary artworks and installations.
 The addition of an operational oculus skylight allows natural light and even rain to enter the gallery interior.
-Tank 4 contains a three-level cube that offers more conventional spaces for gallery and canvas art.
+Tank 4 contains a three-level cube offering more conventional gallery and canvas art spaces.
 In contrast, Tank 5 features an additive rectangular volume that passes through the body of the tank and emerges on either side to form two stages on both ends.
-From the exterior, all of the tanks’ surfaces preserve their original industrial aesthetics; only occasional round or capsule-shaped openings and portholes were added.
+All the tanks’ surfaces from the exterior preserve their original industrial aesthetics; only occasional round or capsule-shaped openings and portholes were added.

-Tank Shanghai represents a new type of urban art institution—one linking the past and the future, reconnecting people with the natural environment, and fusing art with nature.
+Tank Shanghai represents a new type of urban art institution linking the past and future, reconnecting people with the natural environment, and fusing art with nature.
 It is an art center without boundaries.
-As it continues to assimilate into the city’s life more largely, Tank Shanghai will continue to facilitate and inspire the creation of more inclusive and collective cultural spaces.
+As it assimilates into the city’s life more largely, Tank Shanghai will continue to facilitate and inspire the creation of more inclusive and collective cultural spaces.